QualiSystems/devguide_source/_posts/2016-06-13-the-shell-project.md

 ### The _docs_ and _tests_ folders

 These are placeholders to place shell documentation and shell tests.
-Some tests are already automatically generated in the _tests_ folder, you can simply extend the class there.
+Some tests are already automatically generated in the _tests_ folder.